as little as 15 months

 For the specialist or nonthesis master’s degree student.
 Instructing teachers and administrators to become intelligent consumers of research.

 This course is designed to expand knowledge of functional units in student affairs through in-depth analysis.
 Through analysis, students are able to develop a broader sense of potential career paths and understanding of practice.
 Additionally, the course will provide an overview of the relevant issues in higher education and student affairs.
 By course completion, students will possess an expanded knowledge base to be better professionals by understanding additional functional areas.
-This course must be taken twice to fulfill the 6 hour requirement.
-Pass-fail grading.
-May be taken for a max. of 6 sem. hrs. of credit.
 For advanced graduate students qualified for internship in educational administration.

 Study of ethical theory, judgement and practice in educational contexts.